lmariglianodelft/Appendix-B---Wastewater-Network-Expansion-Optimisation-in-the-Larnaka-District-Cyprus-/README.md

 - WWTP1/WWTP2 allocation;
 - correction of spatial inconsistencies;
 - removal or adjustment of unrealistic isolated fragments;
-- preparation of corrected final networks for pumping-feasibility screening and final mapping.
+- preparation of corrected final networks for pumping-feasibility screening.

 This step should be interpreted as a strategic brownfield allocation.
 It is not a hydraulically verified reassignment of real wastewater flows.